oschonrock/hibp/README.md

 ```

 If any transfer fails, even after 5 retries, the programme will
 abort.
-In this case, you can try rerunnung with `--resume`.
+In this case, you can try rerunning with `--resume`.

 For all options run `hibp-download --help`.